BL 101-2 - Music & Borderlands: Beginning Spanish

 CE 241-1 - Fundamentals of Computer Logic

 Pre-requisites: Student has satisfied all of the following: [Student has completed all of the following course(s): MATH 121 - Pre-Calculus with grade greater than or equal to C- (Undergraduate Grading Scheme).]
-Or Student has satisfied all of the following: [Student has completed any of the following course(s): MATH 221 - Calculus I, MATH 222 - Calculus II, MATH 223 - Calculus III, MATH 327 - Differential Equations with grade greater than or equal to C- (Undergraduate Grading Scheme).]
+Or Student has satisfied all of the following: [Student has completed any of the following course(s): MATH 121 - Pre-Calculus, MATH 221 - Calculus I, MATH 222 - Calculus II, MATH 223 - Calculus III, MATH 327 - Differential Equations with grade greater than or equal to C- (Undergraduate Grading Scheme).]
 Or Student has satisfied all of the following: [Institution has received a(n) FLC_Placement test result with a(n) Calculus Pathway Placement score equal to 5.]

 This course introduces the logic and building blocks of digital systems.
 Topics include combinational logic (logic gates, minimization techniques, and arithmetic circuits), modern logic devices (field programmable logic gates, sequential circuits, flip-flops, and synthesis of sequential circuits) and case studies, including counters, registers, and random-access memories.
 Different representations include truth table, logic gate, timing diagram, and state diagrams.
 (3-0)